 It brings us to the limits of what we can do for other people.
 The limits of our healing powers.
 We start to understand that we don’t understand.
 That we do know a bit, but this bit gradually becomes knowing nothing in the vast field of what we don’t know.

 We can and should work with people, but it’s finally the work they do themselves which brings about a healing process—or not.

 We, as Thai Massage practitioners, are limited and it’s the load of failure to heal transformed into guilt and responsibility that can make us very ill.
 It’s however important not to be too hard on ourselves.
 It’s much better for our own health to realize and accept that we are but humble creatures and at best—obedient servants of life and nature.

 We can of course try to bring about the optimal surroundings, environment and circumstances for a given living being in order to grow and flourish.
-But it’s life that grows, flourishes, changes and develops herself, in herself, through herself and from out herself.
+But it’s life that grows, flourishes, changes and develops itself, in itself, through itself and from out itself.

 Because of this we can only give our utmost and humble efforts and—pray for grace.
 For it’s only life that gives and it’s life that takes.

 It’s life that puts her spell and life that spreads her blessings.

 The following Code of Ethics is published on the Thai Healing Alliance International website.
 Be aware that slightly different texts are or may be used by other organizations and T [ ... ]

 The theoretical foundation of massage, energy- and bodywork in Thailand is based on the idea of invisible energy lines in the human body.
 Ten of these lines (meridians, channels, or [ ... ]